antoinsader/duckcup/README.md

 This file describes all the available api endpoints.
 Interactive docs are available at `/docs` (Swagger UI) and `/redoc` (ReDoc) when the server is running.

-## Environment Variables

-The backend requires several environment variables to run.
-An example configuration file is provided: backend/.env.example

-You can refer to [backend/readme.md](https://github.com/antoinsader/threadmind/blob/publish/backend/README.md) to see how to setup the variables.

 ## Technology Stack